(translated by DeepL.com machine translation)

 4. Plugins and Tools

-In addition, Youtube can store various cookies on your end device.
-With the help of these cookies, Youtube can receive information about visitors to our website.
+In addition, YouTube may store various cookies on your device after you start a video.
+YouTube can use these cookies to obtain information about visitors to our website.
 This information is used, among other things, to collect video statistics, improve usability and prevent fraud.
 The cookies remain on your device until you delete them.

 YouTube is used in the interest of an appealing presentation of our online offers.
 This constitutes a legitimate interest within the meaning of Art.
 6 para.
 1 lit. f DSGVO.